Maria Malibran: Roles and vocal style

 Malibran is most closely associated with the operas of Rossini.
 The composer extolled her virtues:

 Ah!
 That wonderful creature!
 With her disconcerting musical genius she surpassed all who sought to emulate her, and with her superior mind, her breadth of knowledge and unimaginable fieriness of temperament she outshone all other women I have known....

-Among other operas, she sang the title role in Tancredi and in Otello, in which it appears that she sang both the roles of Desdemona and of Otello.
+Among other operas, she sang the title role in his Tancredi and in Otello, in which it appears that she sang both the roles of Desdemona and of Otello.
 Other appearances included those in Il turco in Italia, La Cenerentola, and Semiramide (both Arsace and the title role).

-She also sang in Giacomo Meyerbeer's Il crociato in Egitto in Paris in September 1825, an opera which Rossini, as director of the Théâtre-Italien, introduced to the French capital and "which launched Meyerbeer's European reputation".
+She also sang in Meyerbeer's Il crociato in Egitto in Paris in September 1825, an opera which Rossini, as director of the Théâtre-Italien, introduced to the French capital and "which launched Meyerbeer's European reputation".
 Malibran enjoyed great success in Bellini's operas Norma, La sonnambula and I Capuleti e i Montecchi (as Romeo).
-She also sang the Romeo role in two other then-famous operas: Giulietta e Romeo by Zingarelli and Giulietta e Romeo by Vaccai.
+She also sang the Romeo role in two other then-famous operas: Giulietta e Romeo by Niccolò Antonio Zingarelli and Giulietta e Romeo by Vaccai.
 Bellini wrote a new version of his I puritani to adapt it to her mezzo-soprano voice and even promised to write a new opera especially for her, but he died before he was able to do so.

 Malibran's tessitura (comfortable vocal range) was remarkably wide, from E♭ below middle C to high C and D, which allowed her easily to sing roles for contralto as well as high soprano.
 Her contemporaries admired Malibran's emotional intensity on stage.
 Rossini, Donizetti, Chopin, Mendelssohn and Liszt were among her fans.
 The painter Eugène Delacroix however, accused her of lacking refinement and class and of trying to "appeal to the masses who have no artistic taste."
 Describing her voice and technique, French critic Castil-Blaze wrote, "Malibran's voice was vibrant, full of brightness and vigor.
 Without ever losing her flattering timbre, this velvet tone that has given her so much seduction in tender and passionate arias. [...]
 Vivacity, accuracy, ascending chromatics runs, arpeggios, vocal lines dazzling with strength, grace or coquetry, she possessed all that the art can acquire."